cwinslowdodge/Connect-4/README.md

 # Connect-4

-Connect 4 file source code was created using Java Connect4final.py is a stand alone program seperate from the file
+Connect 4 file source code was created using Java.

+Connect4final.py is a stand alone program seperate from the file